BlackSound1/redis-clone/README.md

 `BGSAVE` uses `COW (Copy-On-Write)` in the actual Redis implementation.
 This uses an OS-provided memory optimization algorithm.
 This isn't quite possible in Go, because Go is garbage collected.
 So true background saving is not supported.

+Saving RDB files has SHA256 checksum protection to ensure data is saved correctly.